-Mrs A came into the HIVE because she was worried about money following the recent death of her husband.
-Mrs A has 3 young children and was struggling to make ends meet.
+Mrs A came into the HIVE because she was worried about money following the recent death of a loved one.
+Mrs A has 3 dependents and was struggling to make ends meet.
 Mrs A was put in touch with the housing benefits team at Portsmouth City Council and agreed to come back to the HIVE desk a few weeks later.
 Mrs A said she wanted to get back to work, but needed a bit of help to make sure she had the right skills.
 The HIVE team helped her find some local courses, as well as a bereavement group and activities for her and her children.
 Mrs A is now in part-time work.

 HIVE Portsmouth is a collective of organisations dedicated to building stronger, more connected communities.